Bowman74/fmvvm/README.md

 TextEditingController _myController;
 ```

-Then create an instance of it in the initState method and add a listener to the binding.
+Then create an instance of it in the initState method.

 ```
 @override